 Corona-Warn-App Update: Version 1.6 explains change of risk status

-We have updated the Corona-Warn-App to version 1.6, which is now available in Apple's App Store and the Google Play Store.
+Deutsche Telekom and SAP's development team has updated the Corona-Warn-App to version 1.6, which is now available in Apple's App Store and the Google Play Store.
 Version 1.6 provides more detailed explanations about the change in risk status.
 A short-term problem with regard to the exposure check has already been resolved with version 1.6.1.

 New features: Corona-Warn-App Version 1.5 is now available for download